AI-Assisted Animation

 How is AI-assisted animation different from fully generative AI video?

-Fully generative AI video produces a finished clip from a text prompt, with limited control over consistency, character, and timing.
+Fully generative AI video produces a delivered clip from a text prompt, with limited control over consistency, character, and timing.
 AI-assisted animation uses AI as a tool inside a traditional pipeline, with human animators making the creative decisions.
 The two approaches are useful for different things: generative for early ideation, AI-assisted for delivery.

 Does AI replace animators?